Metropolitan Museum of Art Schools: History

-John Ward Stimson, a former Museum superintendent who became head of the Museum Schools, oversaw the development of the Schools from thirty to four hundred students in seventeen classes by 1888.
+John Ward Stimson, a former Museum superintendent who became the head of the Museum Schools, oversaw the development of the Schools from thirty to four hundred students in seventeen classes by 1888.
 At this point, two-thirds of the Schools' were women, and Stimson was adamant that the School had the potential to provide women with vocational training opportunities.

 Despite significant contributions from Museum Trustees (including a $30,000 gift from Museum President Henry Gurdon Marquand) the school was financially challenged through much of its existence.
 In an 1889 cost-cutting move, the school relocated into the basement of the Museum building on 5th Avenue and 82nd Street.
 There the curriculum evolved to encompass the fine arts; course offerings included antique, life and still life painting, architecture, ornamental design, illustration and sculpture.
 In 1892 advance courses were instituted and prominent artist John La Farge was hired as instructor.
 In 1893, Frederick Ruckstull was appointed to teach modeling and marble carving, and the tuition was recorded as fifty dollars for a season ticket of day classes and thirty dollars for night classes.

-Two years later, because of increased expenses, all elementary courses were discontinued and the advanced painting class was cancelled soon after.
-Museum Trustees ceased operation of the school program in spring 1895.
-Early in the 20th century the Trustees recommitted the Museum to a pedagogic mission by establishing an Education Department focused on a collections-based fine arts instruction.
+Two years later, because of the increased expenses, all elementary courses were discontinued and the advanced painting class was cancelled right after.
+Museum Trustees ceased operation of the school program in spring 1895 and early in the 20th century the Trustees recommitted the Museum to a pedagogic mission by establishing an Education Department focused on a collections-based fine arts instruction.